Table of Contents

 This moment highlighted two key lessons:

-- Nature’s beauty is preserved through care and respect
+- Nature’s beauty is preserved through care and respect.

-- Fellowship grows when travellers take time to share stories, talk, and enjoy each other’s company
+- Fellowship grows when travellers take time to share stories, talk, and enjoy each other’s company.

 From the ridge, participants could see:

-- Himalayan peaks catching the morning sun
+- Himalayan peaks catching the morning sun.

 - Green hills dotted with grazing livestock

-- Loud music disturbing wildlife
+- Loud music disturbs wildlife.

 - Plastic and other litter left along paths